SGpp/DisCoTec/docs/combination_technique.md

 Garcke [2013](https://link.springer.com/chapter/10.1007/978-3-642-31703-3_3),
 Harding [2016](https://link.springer.com/chapter/10.1007/978-3-319-28262-6_4))
-can be used to alleviate the curse of dimensionality encountered in high-dimensional simulations.
+can be used to alleviate the curse of dimensionality encountered in high-dimensional problems.
+Such problems are encountered as partial differential equations (PDEs) in many fields of science and engineering.
-Instead of using your solver on a single structured full grid (where every dimension is finely resolved), you would use it on many different structured full grids (each of them differently resolved).
+Instead of using your PDE solver on a single structured full grid (where every dimension is finely resolved), you would use it on many different structured full grids (each of them differently resolved).
 We call these coarsely-resolved grids component grids.